tjones60/VESC_Embedded_Linux/README.md

-This is a project for UART communication between the VESC and a Beaglebone Black.
+This is a project for serial communication between the VESC and Embedded Linux Devices, such as Beaglebone Black and Raspberry Pi.
+It will also work with any Linux Computer.
+The provided examples in main.c and main.cpp demonstrate how to use UART1 on Beaglebone Black to communicate with the VESC.

-These UART APIs are based on the original stm32f4 UART project by vedderb: https://github.com/vedderb/bldc_uart_comm_stm32f4_discovery
+These serial APIs are based on the original stm32f4 UART project by vedderb: https://github.com/vedderb/bldc_uart_comm_stm32f4_discovery

 He has written a tutorial on how to use and port this code to other platforms here: http://vedder.se/2015/10/communicating-with-the-vesc-using-uart/

-I have included a c++ wrapper that condenses the amount of code required to perform control tasks over UART.
+I have included a c++ wrapper that condenses the amount of code required to perform control tasks over serial.
+To use the wrapper, modify motortypes.h to include paramaters relevant to the specific motor and settings you would like to use.

 Examples have been provided for both API testing and Wrapper testing in main.c and main.cpp.

 main.c demonstrates how to use the original
-APIs from vedderb to do control over UART. main.cpp demonstrates how to use the wrapper that I have implemented for UART control.
+APIs from vedderb to do control over serial. main.cpp demonstrates how to use the wrapper that I have implemented for serial control.

-UART APIs can be compiled with either C or C++ compilers, but the wrapper can only be compiled using c++.
+Serial APIs are implemented in C, but can be compiled with either C or C++ compilers.
+The wrapper can only be compiled using C++.
 You can use the APIs in C without the wrapper.

-This project can be used with other linux platforms by changing MODEMDEVICE in comm_uart.c.
+To use this library with a linux device other than Beaglebone Black, change the serial port passed to the init function while initializing serial interface.

-Enable Beaglebone Black UART1 in /boot/uEnv.txt.
+If using Beaglebone Black, enable UART1 in /boot/uEnv.txt.
 Make sure to use the correct line for your version of the Linux Kernel.